yhdgms1/novely/docs/guide/state.md

 })
 ```

-If you can't use the `state` function bound to context, you should add some checks before calling the `engine.state`.
+If you can't use the `state` function bound to context, you should add some checks before calling the `engine.state`, but use it at your own risk.

 ```ts
 engine.story({